Nurturing Health: Tackling Childhood Obesity in Simple Steps

 Get Moving: Aim for 60 minutes of physical activity every day.

-Behavioral Therapy: Work with a therapist to build healthier habits and address emotional eating.
+Behavioral Therapy: Work with a therapist to develop better routines and manage emotional eating.

 Medications